vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/02_svarUpapaddhatiH.md

 <details><summary>English</summary>

 7--8.
 In the above sentences the Prapatti of five angus (accessories) is mentioned.
-For (this Prapatti is also) syno- nymous with Nikshepu (self-resignation to the care of God) Nyas the five-membered' (Panchangalukshana) Sannyasa '(self-resignation), Tyaga (giving up ones self to God), and Sarunayati (seeking refuge with God).
+For (this Prapatti is also) synonymous with Nikshepu (self-resignation to the care of God) Nyas the five-membered' (Panchangalukshana) Sannyasa '(self-resignation), Tyaga (giving up ones self to God), and Sarunayati (seeking refuge with God).
 </details>